kung-fu-panda-automotive/CarND-Capstone/README.md

 Carla Driver
 ============
 - This is the capstone project for Udacity's Self Driving Car Nanodegree.
-This is code is aimed to run the real self-drive vehicle.
+This code is aimed to run in an actual physical self-drive vehicle.

 [![Build Status](https://travis-ci.org/kung-fu-panda-automotive/carla-driver.svg?branch=master)](https://travis-ci.org/kung-fu-panda-automotive/carla-driver)